Skip to main content

 Read the leaflet that came with your medicine.
 It will have information about possible interactions with other medicines or supplements.

-Check with your doctor first if you plan to take any over-the-counter remedies.
-For example, painkillers, or any nutritional supplements.
-These can sometimes interfere with antidepressants.
+Check with your GP first if you plan to take medicines or supplements you can buy without a prescription.
+For example, painkillers or nutritional supplements.
+These can sometimes affect how antidepressants work.

 Smoking, drugs and alcohol

 Be extra cautious with cannabis.
-You might think it's harmless, but there is a link between cannabis use and mental illness, including depression.
+You might think it's harmless.
+But there is a link between cannabis use and mental health difficulties, including depression.

 If you smoke cannabis you: